 Human Resources Management

-The Human Resources Management specialization will help you develop a thorough understanding of issues and situations that affect an organization’s most important resource – its employees.
-The business world is evolving and so have the needs and expectations of the employees within an organization.
-In this specialization, you will gain insight into management structures, policies, and processes vital to the success of an organization and its employees, as you prepare to become a successful human resources professional and contributing team member with excellent communication skills.
-Careers in this field include a human resources generalist or specialist, who may focus on areas such as employee development, labor relations, compensation and rewards, recruitment and hiring, and risk management.
+The BBA in Human Resources Management give you a thorough understanding of issues and situations that affect an organization’s most important resource – its employees.
+In the BBA in Human Resources, you gain insight into management structures, policies, and processes vital to the success of an organization and its employees, as you prepare to become a successful human resources professional and contributing team member with excellent communication skills.
+The Society for Human Resource Management (SHRM) has acknowledged that NCU's Human Resources Management specialization for its Bachelor of Business Administration program fully aligns with SHRM's HR Curriculum Guidebook and Templates.

 The Society for Human Resource Management (SHRM) has acknowledged that NCU's Human Resources Management specialization for its Bachelor of Business Administration program fully aligns with SHRM's HR Curriculum Guidebook and Templates.